-How do I remove the keys on a keyboard?
+How to remove the keys on a keyboard

-Removing a standard keyboard key is simple.
-Start by pressing down on the key in front of the key you wish to remove and insert a flat object such as a car key as shown in the picture to the right or a small flathead screw driver below the key.
-Once below the key twist it or push down until the key pops off.
+To remove a standard keyboard key, start by pressing down on the key in front of the key you want to remove.
+Insert a flat object below the key, such as a small flathead screwdriver or a car key, as shown in the picture.
+Once placed below the key, twist the flat object or push down until the key pops off.
 If you want to remove more than one key, repeat this process until all keys are removed.

-Once the key has been removed you'll notice the hair, dust, dirt, and food particles under the key as shown in the picture to the right.
-This substance can be removed with compressed air, damp cloth, or cotton swabs.
+Once the key is removed, you'll notice the hair, dust, dirt, or food particles under the key if present, as shown in the picture.
+This substance can be removed with compressed air, a damp cloth, or cotton swabs.

 If you're removing the key because of a substance spill, clean and dry the bottom of the key, the keyboard, and the key shaft.